What Are The Causes of Kidney Stones?

 - Uric acid stones: these are more common in men than in women and can happen with chemotherapy or gout.

 One way of avoiding them and dissolving them is to drink between 6 and 8 glasses of water a day.
 The pain, however, could be quite extreme, potentially requiring narcotic analgesics.
-Also, if this pain is unbearable, the individual should be hospitalized with intravenous fluids.
+Also, if this pain is unbearable, the individual can be hospitalized with intravenous fluids.

 Along with this, specific treatment depends on the type of stone formed, and the symptoms produced.
-If they are small, the stones tend to leave on their own and, if they leave the body, you must save the urine so as to analyze the stone and prevent future inconveniences.
+If they are small, the stones tend to leave on their own and, if they leave the body, you must save the urine so as to analyze the stone and prevent future problems.

 Depending on the type of stone, there are a few medications that the doctor can give you to prevent their formation, or to stimulate their decomposition by eliminating the material causing them.
 Some of the following medications are a few possibilities: